makrisramasamy/Udacity/README.md

 Azure policy to enforce  tagging rules - To avoid scenario of resources being deployed to subscription in absence of tags.

+## Expected Output

+If the input count is 3 , following resources will be created

+- Resource Group : 1
+- Virtual Machine : 3
+- NIC -3
+- Availability set -3
+- public IP - 1
+- Vnet  -
+- Network Security Group -1
+- Subnet -1
+_ Load Balancer -1
+- Managed Disk -1

+## How variables can be customized

+Location can be provided as a user input
+Establish a systematic naming convention for all resources by adding a suffix in main.tf and utilising a common prefix as user input.

+-

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.